 InSight Crime Analysis

-The US publically revealed its investigations into the Waked money laundering network in 2016, when the Treasury Department added Nidal Waked, his father Abdul, six associates and 68 companies to the “Kingpin List” of “Specially Designated Narcotics Traffickers.”
+The US publically revealed its investigations into the Waked money laundering network in 2016, when the Treasury Department added Nidal Waked, his uncle-Abdul, six associates and 68 companies to the “Kingpin List” of “Specially Designated Narcotics Traffickers.”

 The US Office of Foreign Assets Control’s (OFAC) summary of the case alleges that Abdul Waked began laundering money for Colombia’s Medellín Cartel in the 1980s, and went on to work with numerous trafficking organizations including Mexico’s Sinaloa Cartel.